abderraouf-adjal/Embedded-PID/README.md

 General infinite-impulse-response (IIR) single-pole low-pass filter (LPF), an exponentially weighted moving average (EMA).
-This can be used for D-term filtering.
+This can be used for D-term filtering for example.

 ```c
 /*